roopunk/laravel4-bootstrap3-kickstarter/readme.md

 ## Laravel 4 with Bootstrap 3 Kick Starter

-This project is intended to kickstart your Laravel 4 project with a plan of using Bootstrap 3 CSS framework.
-This is built for personal use but you are free to modify incase you decided you  to give this project a try to start your project.
-More updates will be added to this project in the future.
+This project is intended to kickstart your Laravel 4 project using Bootstrap 3 CSS framework.
+This was created for personal use but you are free to download and mess with it.
+More updates will be added to this project in the future(maybe).

 ## About the Author